bitcoin-api/drq/README.md

 ## Set Up
 Your Redis URL can be set using the environment variable `process.env.REDIS_URL`.
 The default Redis URL is `127.0.0.1:6379`.

+The default key for the Redis stream used by Dr. Q for queueing is `Q`, although a custom stream name can be set using the `process.env.DRQ_QUEUE_NAME` environment variable.

 ## Example